AmazingAmpharos/OoT-Randomizer/README.md

 * The condition to open the Door of Time is merely playing the Song of Time; the Spiritual Stones are not actually required.
-If you enter the Temple of Time via the Prelude of Light, playing the Song of Time will create a glitchy cutscene and will not open the door (but you're safe to exit, re-enter, and open it properly from there).
+If you enter the Temple of Time via the Prelude of Light, playing the Song of Time will create a glitchy cutscene and will not open the door (but you're safe to exit, re-enter, and then open it properly from there).
-* To get the Ocarina of Time at the drawbridge you must collect the three Spiritual Stones.
+* To find the Ocarina of Time at the drawbridge you must first possess the three Spiritual Stones.
 * For Sheik to teach you the song in the Temple of Time you must possess the Forest Medallion.
 * For Sheik to teach you the song in Kakariko Village you must possess the Forest, Fire, and Water Medallions.
-* The running man in Hyrule Field only appears once you have all three Spiritual Stones (He starts from the stream northwest).
+* The running man in Hyrule Field only appears once you have all three Spiritual Stones.
+He begins his route near the stream northwest.
 * Skull Kid will only buy the Skull Mask if you have played Saria's Song for him.
-* The center of Death Mountain Crater can be reached from the summit as an adult by going around to the left with Hover Boots or by jumping down to the right and using a combination of the Longshot and Scarecrow's Song.
+* The center of Death Mountain Crater can be reached from the summit as an adult by going around the left with Hover Boots or by jumping down to the right and using a combination of the Longshot and Scarecrow's Song.
 This allows access to Sheik and the Fire Temple without a Bomb Bag.
 * A sword must be equipped to play the fishing minigame.
 * The Slingshot is not required to play at the Shooting Gallery as a child, but you will need the Bow in order to play as an adult.
-* The child can do anything that would seem to require the sword with Deku Sticks.
+* As a child you can do anything that would seem to require the sword using Deku Sticks.
 You can buy as many as you want in the Kokiri Forest shop.
 * In the randomizer, possessing the Bomb Bag is the requirement for finding bomb drops, purchasing Bombs or Bombchus, and playing at the Bombchu Bowling Alley.
-* Only the Hookshot, not the Longshot, is needed to do everything on the rooftops of Kakariko.
+* Only the Hookshot, not the Longshot, is needed to do everything involving the rooftops of Kakariko.
 * Grottos can be opened with either Bombs or the Hammer.
-* The boulder maze in Goron City can be solved partially with Bombs and fully with just the Hammer, but less obvious is that it can be fully solved using only the Silver Gauntlets.
+* The boulder maze in Goron City can be solved partially with Bombs and fully with just the Hammer, but less obvious is the fact that it can be fully solved using only the Silver Gauntlets.
 * Even though Link doesn't appear to be wearing it as an adult, the Goron Bracelet is needed to push large colored blocks such as the ones in the Forest Temple.
 * In a few places, out of sight Song of Time blocks can be summoned.
-The lava room in Gerudo Training Grounds, the Anubis room the adult portion of the Spirit Temple, the beginning of the Shadow Trial in Ganon's Castle, and the last hallway with a caged Goron in Fire Temple are the main cases.
+The lava room in Gerudo Training Grounds, the Anubis room in the adult portion of the Spirit Temple, the beginning of the Shadow Trial in Ganon's Castle, and the last hallway with a caged Goron in Fire Temple are the main cases.
 * Adult Link can fully clear Dodongo's Cavern.
 He can even skip the first section by virtue of being tall.